luckydonald/pytg/ISSUE_TEMPLATE.md

 ```

 ### Expected behaviour
-Tell us what should happen
+Tell us what should happen.

 ### Actual behaviour
-Tell us what happens instead
+Tell us what happens instead.